ruotongding/ruotongding/README.md

 ### Hi there 👋

--🤖️An AI student at the University of Manchester.
+-🤖️An AI student at the University of Manchester
 -📖A passionate growing programmer eager to embrace more knowledges.
--🏀Big basketball fan, if you are a Steph Curry lover then we are best friends😊.
+-🏀Big basketball fan, if you are a Steph Curry lover then we are best friends😊